 - Brussel Sprouts - These need a good wash.
 You may find you want to discard the top leaves just for assurance.
 Trip the ends and cut them in half lengthwise.
 You can air fry them whole, however, giving them a bit more surface area to work with means extra crispness!

-- Olive oil - Just a bit to coat the veggies.
-Air fryers, while they don't use a ton of oil, they do require a bit for most recipes.
+- Avocado oil – Just a bit to coat the veggies.
+Air fryers, while they don’t use a ton of oil, they do require a bit for most recipes.
 Not only to help with nonstick but to help get that beautiful golden color.

-How to Make Air Fryer Brussel Sprouts
+How to Make Miso Air Fryer Brussels Sprouts

 Step 2: Place the vegetables in the air fryer basket, in a single layer, leaving enough room between each one so that they don't steam.
 Work in batches if you need to.